Seryu-Ub/DiscordMessageLog/README.md

 ## 🌈 Getting Started 🌈

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-See deployment for notes on how to deploy the project on a live system.
+See setup for notes on how to deploy the project on a live system.

 ### 📋 Prerequisites 📋